The Asset Management Review: Hong Kong

 - an investee company's shares co-invested by a partner fund and the Innovation and Technology Venture Fund Corporation (ITVFC) under the Innovation and Technology Venture Fund (ITVF) Scheme.37

 A key feature of the new profits tax exemption is the removal of the tainting features of the previous regime, such that the tax-exempt profits of a fund are not tainted even if such fund is taxed on its non-qualifying transactions.

-The new exemption is available not only at the fund level, but also to special purpose entities (SPEs) set up by the fund for the sole purpose of holding and administering investments in private investee companies, to such extent as corresponds to the percentage of shares or interests that the fund holds in the SPE.
+The new exemption is available not only at the fund level, but also to special purpose entities (SPEs) set up by the fund for the sole purpose of holding and administering Qualifying Assets and carrying out transactions in such assets on behalf of the fund, to such extent as corresponds to the percentage of shares or interests that the fund holds in the SPE.

 Certain measures have also been introduced to minimise the risk of tax evasion, including: